stratdev3/SimpleW/documentation/simplew/docs/guide/handler.md

 ## Handler Result Processing

-When a handler returns a non-null value, it is passed to a global HttpHandlerResult delegate.
+When a handler returns a non-null value, it is passed to a global HttpResultHandler delegate.

 ### Default Behavior